puckowski/Sling.js/README.md

 # Sling

 Sling is a client-side JavaScript framework for building Single Page Applications (SPAs).
-Sling is lightweight and **less than 3.0KB minified**.
+Sling is lightweight, **3.0KB minified, and less than 1.3KB gzipped**.

 Sling creates and uses a virtual DOM to perform differential updates for fast rendering.